Shirtigo/shirtigo-api-python/README.md

 # shirtigo-api-python
-A python implementation of a client for the shirtigo print API
+A python implementation of a client for the shirtigo print API.
+Check out our [REST-API documentation](https://cockpit.shirtigo.de/docs/rest-api/) for a full list of all features.

 # Basic usage
 ## Client object initialization